The Best Distance Learning Schools

 You do not have to live near one of the 90 campuses across the U.S. in order to earn your degree from Strayer University.
 Technology and accreditation makes it possible to earn your degree online from your home PC through fast-paced classes.
 Strayer is accredited by the Middle States Commission on Higher Education.

-If you are looking for a way to balance education with your career, you can enroll in one of American InterContinental University’s 70 distance learning programs.
+If you are looking for a way to balance education with your career, you can enroll in one of Southern New Hampshire University's 60 distance learning programs.
 These programs bring your education online, allowing you to complete classes at your own pace and attend classes when you can.
-AIU is regionally accredited by the Higher Learning Commission.
+SNHU is regionally accredited by the New England Association of Schools and Colleges.

 What is a Distance Learning School?